rubenmv/extension-goodreads-ratings-for-amazon/README.md

 ##LEGAL STUFF
 **Goodreads ratings for Amazon** by <a href="https://twitter.com/rub3nmv">**Rub&eacute;n Mart&iacute;nez**</a> is licensed as Apache 2.0.
-For bugs report send me an email to rub3nmv@gmail.com or visit the github project page at https://github.com/rubenmv/extension-goodreads-ratings-for-amazon
+For bugs report send me an email at rub3nmv@gmail.com or visit the github project page at https://github.com/rubenmv/extension-goodreads-ratings-for-amazon